Hridayshah: Reign

 When Madhukar Shah, Chandra Shah's successor committed suicide, Prem Narain, his eldest son who was in Delhi at the imperial court, rushed back to Garha.
-While going, he left his eldest son Hirde Shah lodhi at the court.
+While going, he left his eldest son Hirde Shah at the court.
 Jhujhar Singh of Orchha invaded and killed Prem Narain by treachery and his cunning.
-However, Hridayshah lodhi retook the kingdom from Jhujhar Singh with Mughal interference and help.
+However, Hridayshah retook the kingdom from Jhujhar Singh with Mughal interference and help.

-Hridayshah was a great and able lodhi ruler.
+Hridayshah was a gond ruler.
 He maintained friendly relations with the Mughals, he spent days at the imperial court in Delhi as well.